Waynesburg woman killed in weekend accident

-A Waynesburg woman was discovered dead this (Sunday) morning after the truck she was driving crashed into a tree sometime overnight.
+A Waynesburg woman was discovered dead Sunday morning after the truck she was driving crashed into a tree sometime overnight.

 A passerby who saw the truck over the bank called Pulaski County 911 at 7:27 a.m.